Bowen Developmental Road

-Bowen Developmental Road is a rural strategic main road in Queensland, Australia.
+Bowen Developmental Road is a state-controlled district road (numbers 88A and 88B) rated as a local road of regional significance (LRRS).
+It is a rural strategic main road in Queensland, Australia.
 It is part of State Route 77, and functions as a highway.
 It has a length of 259 km and extends in northeast-southwest direction from Bowen on the east coast of Australia to the Gregory Developmental Road in Belyando near Nairana National Park.

 In its course, the road crosses the Clark Range and Leichhardt Range.
 Until the station Whynot it is paved.
 The last 70 km were dirt road but some further sealing was done in 2021.

 The highest point in the course of the highway is at 394 m, the lowest at 8 m.

 Route description

 State Route 77 departs from the Bruce Highway in a southerly direction, just west of Bowen.
 From there to Collinsville it is signed as Peter Delamothe Road.
 From Collinsville onwards the road is signed as Bowen Developmental Road.
 The road generally follows the route of the railway line to a point south of Collinsville, where the railway continues south to coal mines and the road turns south-west, passing through the locality of Mount Coolon, where the Suttor Developmental Road branches off to the south.
 From here the road continues south-west until it meets the Gregory Developmental Road in the locality of Belyando.